HitaloM/Hitsuki-Legacy/README.md

 * [@AvinashReddy3108](https://github.com/AvinashReddy3108) - for the base used in Dockerfile.
 * [@AnimeKaizoku](https://github.com/AnimeKaizoku) - for MyAnimeList module.
 * [@nunopenim](https://github.com/nunopenim) - for the code of GitHub module and GitHub API.

+And much more that we couldn't list it here!

 ----------
 ```